Code-Institute-Submissions/zeezee/README.md

 - After I added something to my bag and proceeded secure checkout, the price of the product turned to 0.00.
 I saw that payment succeeded in my stripe account, but in Django Admin I couldn't see the order summary properly.
 The problem was caused by an indentation error in my ```signals.py```.

+- I couldn't load my models in deployed version, I kept getting a ```programming error```.
+The solution was that I had to remove my Postgres database, then add it again.
+After that I had to change the DATABASE_URL, then run migrations in Heroku, and load my fixtures in Heroku CLI.

 ## Deployment

 ### How to deploy the site